 June 23, 2016, "Icelandic Strength Contests" with Stephen Weiting, University of Iowa

 July 7, 2016, "Competitive Women: Athletes & Coaches - An Historical Perspective" with Carol Haussermann, Dana College

-See the Event Calendar for more information about these and other activities.
+See the Upcoming Events on our Facebook page for more information about these and other activities.